Comparing upsides and downsides

 “When something is important enough, you do it even if the odds are not in your favor.”

-But there are no rules here — the best option for you depends on your attitude to risk in this particular situation.
-That is why it is important for you to review the ‘context’ questions first.
-And then the final choice for the best mix of upsides and downsides is up to you.
+But there are no rules here — the best option for you depends on your attitude to risk and reward in your particular situation.
+(That is why it is important to review the ‘context’ questions first.)

 In this time of change, all ways forward are going to be difficult.
-Thinking through the Upsides and Downsides of each option is yet another way to find the best way forward for you and the people around you.
+Thinking through the Upsides and Downsides of your different options is yet another way to find the best way forward for you and the people around you.

-Are you currently choosing between alternative ways forward?
-Do you have a shortlist of preferred options?
-Have you thought through and mapped out the Upsides and Downsides of each?
+Are you currently choosing between different ways forward?
+Do you have a list of preferred options?
+Have you thought through and mapped out the Upsides and Downsides of each option?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.